Engelbert Dollfuss: Ascent to power

 In March 1933, a constitutional impasse arose over irregularities in the voting procedure in the Austrian parliament.
 The Social Democratic president of the National Council (the lower house of parliament), Karl Renner, resigned to be able to cast a vote as a parliament member.
 As a consequence, the two vice presidents, belonging to other parties, resigned as well in order to be able to vote.
 Without a president, the parliament could not conclude the session.
 Dollfuss took the three resignations as a pretext to declare that the National Council had become unworkable and advised President Wilhelm Miklas to issue a decree adjourning it indefinitely.

-On March 7, Dolfuss announced his government had assumed emergency powers based on the "Wartime Economy Authority Law," which had been passed in 1917.
+On March 7, Dollfuss announced his government had assumed emergency powers based on the "Wartime Economy Authority Law," which had been passed in 1917.
 From that point onwards, he governed by emergency decree, effectively seizing dictatorial powers.
 When the National Council wanted to reconvene on 15 March, days after the resignation of the three presidents, Dollfuss had the police bar entrance to the chamber, effectively eliminating democracy in Austria.

 Dollfuss was concerned that with German National Socialist leader Adolf Hitler as Chancellor of Germany from January 1933, the Austrian National Socialists (DNSAP) could gain a significant minority in future elections (according to fascism scholar Stanley G. Payne, should elections have been held in 1933, the DNSAP could have mustered about 25% of the votes – contemporary Time magazine analysts suggest higher support of 50%, with a 75% approval rate in the Tyrol region bordering Nazi Germany).
 In addition, the Soviet Union's influence in Europe had increased throughout the 1920s and early 1930s.
 Dollfuss banned the Communist Party of Austria on 26 May 1933 and the DNSAP on 19 June 1933.
 Under the banner of the Fatherland Front, he later established a one-party dictatorship rule largely modelled after fascism in Italy, banning all other Austrian parties – including the Social Democratic Labour Party (SDAPÖ).
 Social Democrats however continued to exist as an independent organization, nevertheless, though without its paramilitary Republikanischer Schutzbund, which until banned on 31 March 1933 could have mustered tens of thousands against Dollfuss's government.